-The BEL is intended to represent the probability weighted average of the future cash flows.
-Our methodology makes the simplifying assumption that a projection using best estimate deterministic non-economic assumptions will yield a probability weighted average.
+However, SWE's methodology does make the simplifying assumption that a projection using best estimate non-economic assumptions will yield a probability weighted average.

-This simplification is made for practical reasons and is not considered to be significant.
+This simplification is made for practical reasons, and is not expected to be significant, and is in line with generally accepted industry practice.